Turnage-Digital/Holmes/docs/AUDIT.md

 ## Overview

-Every mutation to domain aggregates (Order, Subject, User, Customer, IntakeSession, ServiceRequest, etc.) raises a domain event.
+Every mutation to domain aggregates (Order, Subject, User, Customer, IntakeSession, Service, etc.) raises a domain event.
 These events are persisted to the `event_records` table within the same database transaction as the aggregate state change, ensuring consistency.